 Unlike Kaizen, in the normal process, usually, organizations get stuck in the solving process even if they continuously monitor their improvement areas.
 Months after month, the repetition of this futile attempt gets carried out without any sign of change.

 Kanban (The card you can see)

 Toyota introduced the Kanban system in the 1950s.
 When Toyota's Taiichi Ohno was observing a store, where they were following the practice of Today's Kanban.
 In the store, only the needed amount of products came to the audience sight, not too much or too little.
 The store keepers would replace the product if the need changes or empty places appeared after selling.
 Toyota developed this mindset to the development process called "Just - In - Time" of product manufacturing.

 In today's Agile, Kanban is the tool to fulfill customer's orders on time.
 Kanban used in different development sectors, to compress the amount of work in progress according to the team's capacity.

 The motive of Kanban:

-This is the normal scenario of Product downstream.
-As you can see the client comes in two stages.
-One is at the initial stage and second is the final stage of trials & Rating from the developers and testers.
-What will happen something goes wrong here: Like the coders do wrong in programs, testers fail to do QA in time, the team misunderstood the requirements, Product owner arbitrarily gives work without a sense urgency, the client needs suddenly change.
+This is the usual scenario of the Product downstream.
+As you can see, the client comes in two stages.
+One is at the initial stage, and the second is the final stage of trials and Rating from the developers and testers.
+What will happen if something goes wrong here: Like the coders do wrong in programs, testers fail to do QA in time, the team misunderstood the requirements.
+The product owner arbitrarily gives work without a sense of urgency, and the client needs suddenly change.

 What do you think will happen?
-Obviously, the time delay in delivering, again readjusting, may be restarting.
-It may possible that your client will not get much time to launch or advertise the product in the market when the demand is on the peak.
+The time delay in delivering, again readjusting, may be restarting.
+It may be possible that your client will not get much time to launch or advertise the Product in the market when the demand is at its peak.